ulrikhindoe/song-book/prompt.md

 ### `song.html`
 - Page title: the song's name.
 - Show the song lyrics, formatted.
-- Include buttons on the top and in the bommom to return to the song list.
+- Include buttons on the top and in the bottom to return to the song list.
-- Swiping right should also return to the song list.
+- Swiping right with a single finger should also return to the song list (multi-finger gestures like pinch-to-zoom must not trigger navigation).
-- Make the song title and versions in black text.
+- Make the song title and verses in black text.
 - Make the font-size of lyrics 0.9rem, and the font-weight: 600